|Bellingham's Wood Stone Manufacturing Solar Panel Installation|

 The next question is how much electricity can your site produce?
-The online calculator PVWatts can be used to begin to answer this and the solar site evaluation from an installer will yield a more site specific calculation.
+The online calculator PVWatts can be used to begin to answer this and the solar site evaluation from a solar design and installation company will yield a more site specific calculation.
 How much electricity your rooftop can generate is affected by the direction it faces, the pitch, and the amount of sunny space available.

-The cost of going solar today is lower today than it ever has been.
-The price presented to you by the solar design and installation company will be based upon the solar equipment and the complexity of the installation.
+The price of going solar presented to you by the solar design and installation company will be based upon the solar equipment and the complexity of the installation.
 Racking for solar on a flat roof is usually higher than it would be for a roof that is tilted.

 Federal Income Tax Credit

-- 30% of the total cost of the solar system comes back as a tax credit based upon the year the system becomes operational when installed between now and 12-31-2019.
+- 30% of the total cost of the solar system comes back to the business as a tax credit based upon the year the system becomes operational when installed between now and 12-31-2019.
 The percentage is reduced for solar installed after 2019.
 For systems installed during calendar year 2020, the tax credit is 26%.
 For systems installed in 2021, it is 22%.
 It falls to 10% the following year (2022), and from 2023 on, the tax credit is 10% for commercial systems.
 (It falls to zero for residential systems.)